 The following experiment was run by Adespresso to test Facebook ad copy length.
 While keeping all the other elements consistent ( picture, CTA, link, description), they decided to display 7 versions of the same ad.

 They proceeded by asking their audience to predict the result of which version would work best.
-80% of the votes went to 1st version (one sentence with numbers) and 4th (Bullet points + emojis).
+80% of the votes went to the 1st version (one sentence with numbers) and the 4th version (bullet points + emojis).

 But the experiment’s result decided otherwise.

-Experiment N° 5 Email Marketing experiment: Get friendly/creative with the “from” name
+Email marketing experiment – get friendly/creative with the “from” name

 The idea is to get friendly with your email recipient as Chubbies does.

-While other sources suggest otherwise –so readers get to know your name and recognize your messages in their inbox-.
-Chubbies decided to step out of their comfort zone and use creative “from” name like the following:
+While other sources suggest otherwise, so readers get to know your name and recognise your messages in their inbox, Chubbies decided to step out of their comfort zone and use creative “from” names.

+But wait!
 I’m not telling you to do like Chubbies because you are not Chubbies, you are you and you have your own branding.
 Don’t force it if your brand doesn’t align with ‘fun and entertaining’.
-But if you think you can give it a shot, go ahead.
+But if you think you can give it a shot, go ahead and start experimenting.

-Experiment N°6: Creating blog posts of +2000 words – Hubspot Example
+Creating blog posts of +2000 words – Hubspot example

 Yes, you read it right!
 But this doesn’t mean adding repetitive meaningless words to reach 2000 characters.
 Quality over quantity is the content marketing motto.